ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 ## Limitations
 {: #limitations-reserved-virtual-servers-vpc}

-Consider the following limitations before you reserve capacity and provision a virtual server within that capacity.
+Consider the following limitations before you provision a reservation and provision a virtual server within that reservation.

-* You can't resize a virtual server to a smaller profile that's in reserved capacity.
+* You can't resize a virtual server to a smaller profile that's in a reservation.
 But you can upgrade to another profile of equal or greater cost that is in the same profile family.
 For more information, [contact support](/docs/get-support?topic=get-support-using-avatar).
-* Reserved capacity can be canceled only within the first 120 hours of placing the reservation.
-However, you can detach virtual servers that are in that capacity.
-For more information, see [contact support](/docs/get-support?topic=get-support-using-avatar).
+* A reservation can be canceled only within the first 120 hours of placing the reservation.
+However, you can detach virtual servers that are in that reservation.
+For more information, see [Canceling a reservation](/docs/vpc?topic=vpc-reserved-capacity-cancel-reservation&interface=ui).

-   Keep in mind that you are charged the on-demand usage rate for your virtual server during the cancellation process.
-These charges continue until the cancellation is complete.
-{: important}

 * Maximum of 200 vCPUs per region per account.
 * Limited to 5 POC accounts.